Yom Kippur War

 Adan's division was composed of three brigades totaling 183 tanks.

-One of the brigades was in still en route to the area and would participate in the attack by noon, along with a supporting mechanized infantry brigade with an additional 44 tanks.
+One of the brigades was still en route to the area and would participate in the attack by noon, along with a supporting mechanized infantry brigade with an additional 44 tanks.

 The Israeli counterattack was in the direction of the Bar Lev strongpoints opposite the city of Ismailia, against entrenched Egyptian infantry.